In This Article

 You Vent About Your Relationship

 Whether it’s out of frustration or humor, taking your relationship grievances to social media in the form of a post for all the world to see will most likely come back to bite you, experts say, especially if you’re doing it to the extent where your partner feels exposed.
-“This is a violation of both your partner’s and relationship’s privacy and only shows your desperate need to feel important and be noticed,” says Jane Greer, Ph.D., a New York-based relationship expert and author of What About Me?: Stop Selfishness From Ruining Your Relationship.
+“This is a violation of both your partner’s and relationship’s privacy and only shows your desperate need to feel important and be noticed,” says Jane Greer, Ph.D., a New York-based relationship expert and author of What About Me?.
 “It's more important to look at your relationship through your own eyes than portray it for the world to see and judge.”
 Instead, she suggests keeping any bit of information you’d consider private just that—private.

 You Rarely Post Anything About Your Relationship